wkolowski/Type-Theory-Wishlist/README.md

 ### Global definitions/declarations

 Global definitions are those that can appear in the typing context, as opposed to local definitions which can be represented by let-bindings and ultimately as just functions.
-Global definitions could be useful in investigating record types with already-set fields.
+Global definitions could be useful in investigating record types with manifest fields.

 ### Bidirectional typechecking